puccj/U-Net/README.md

 pip install -r requirements.txt
 ```

+## Documentation
+All the documentation is published at [https://puccj.github.io/U-Net](https://puccj.github.io/U-Net).
+Also, the file `train_example.py` shows an example of code usage.

 ## Testing
 A Testing routine is implemented, by using the `pytest` and `hypothesis` libraries.
 The test files are inside the `testing` directory.
 It is possible to run all the tests with:
 ```
 pytest testing/
 ```